tamasmagyarhunor-makers/python_car/README.md

 challenges:
 * pull out controller responsibilies from our api.py
 * improve code by adding some error handling
 * add a new relationship to the Car such as an Owner and define relationship functions on the Car so that it becomes the Owners child object.
+  * you will need to create a new Owner Schema with some fields ( id, name, email is enough ) too
 * create a new endpoint to be able to send a GET request to /cars/car_id_here/owner to get the Owner record on a Car record.
 ```
 {